tobealive/docs/docs/concepts/v-and-c.md

 ## Including C code

 You can include C code directly in your V module.
 For example, let's say that your C code is located in a folder named **'c'** inside your module folder.
 Then:

-- Put a **v.mod** file inside the toplevel folder of your module (if you created your module with `v new` you already have **v.mod** file).
+- Put a **v.mod** file inside the top-level folder of your module (if you created your module with `v new` you already have **v.mod** file).
   For example: